Summit Sparks Podcast Recap: Cognitive Skills

 We also do teacher-initiated help, and that works in the classroom with a type of parallel structure… and that’s based on the assessment data I’ve gotten, so I’m looking at their scores on skills.
 If students start scoring below grade level, I might be pulling them for a smaller group.
 I’m pulling five students into group and we’re working in lab room while everybody else also has something meaningful to do.
 So I’m not stopping my instruction to help specific students.
 I’m pulling them out of what they would normally be doing to help them.”

-Building Cognitive Skills on Foundation of Social Belonging
+Building Cognitive Skills on a Foundation of Social Belonging

 A school-wide culture of community and acceptance is also essential if students are to maximize potential through realizing their interests and developing lifelong cognitive skills.
 This idea of consistent cultural expectations was something we discussed last month with Dr. Pamela Cantor, founder of the nonprofit Turnaround for Children, and it’s also something that Summit Learning Mentor Penelope Pak McMillen talked about this month in her memorable story about one 9th grade student who overcame personal fears and external stereotypes: